epongpipat/ppi/README.md

-in_ - prefix of parameters signifying file is input out_ - prefix of parameters signifying file is output nii <- nifti file as either .nii or .nii.gz design_matrix <- design matrix
+in_ - prefix of parameters signifying file is input out_ - prefix of parameters signifying file is output nii <- nifti file as either .nii or .nii.gz file <- text file as .csv design_matrix <- design matrix

+## Functions that use AFNI
+- should have an option for saving the file, but should not be required
+  - false, the bash script should have this option
+  - this should be consistent with R; only having options within the environment
+- these functions should create and delete temporary files